f5devcentral/f5-agility-labs-cert/docs/class2/modules/module01.rst

 Lab 1: The Basics (Networking, Pools and Virtual Servers)
 =========================================================

-In this lab we will access the Management GUI.
-We will then create the VLANs, and assign a self IP addresses to our VLAN.
+In this lab we will access the Management Graphical User Interface GUI.
+We will then create the VLANs, and assign self IP addresses to our VLAN.
 As mentioned during our lecture portion, BIG-IPs may be put in-line or one-armed depending on your customer’s requirements and topology.

-Log on to the BIG-IP TMUI (GUI) Interface:
+Log on to the BIG-IP01 TMUI (GUI) Interface:
   - **UDF** - Under Components, select the **Access** drop-down and then **TMUI**

 Creating VLANs